katjam/get-functional-codebar-2022/notes.md

  - Describes as a prgression

 ## Know your code (Actions, Data, Calculations)
- - Actions: It matters when these happen and how many times - side effects.
+### Actions: It matters when these happen and how many times - side effects / impure functions.
 Spend a lot of time on them, move all calculations out.

- - Data: Static immutable information
+### Data: Static immutable values.

- - Calculation: Info in and out - always same result, no matter when they run - pure functions
+### Calculation: Info in and out - always same result, no matter when they run - pure functions

-￼    ## Higher order, First class
+## Higher order, First class
+- First class functions can be assigned to variables, passed as arguments or returned from functions
+- Higher order functions that take those functions as arguments or return functions as arguments
+- These can be actions or calculations
+- Need to know how to use them and how to create them
+- Makes currying possible.

-￼    ## Working with immutable
+## Working with immutable
+ Working with immutable data is something we have to enforce.
+Computer memory is designed to be mutable.
+The main skill is learning patterns of how to design for easy, reliable copying. e.g. Richard record copy.
+For example updating nested data decide which parts to copy.
+Transformation pipelines.

-￼    ## Data modelling
+## Data modelling
-￼    ## Architectural patterns (onion, state machine)
+## Architectural patterns (onion, state machine)

  Lambda Calculus heart function composition
   - anonymous - they do not need to be named or assigned to a variable